lmrhody/dhpraxisfall16/syllabus.md

-####Workshops
+#### Workshops

 We will be offering skills workshops throughout the semester.
 Students are responsible for attending a minimum of three workshops over the course of the semester, but you are welcome to attend as many as you like depending on space limitations.
 Students should write one blog post either describing how one of the workshops they attended would be especially useful to a particular undergraduate class in their discipline OR how the skill they learned could be useful in addressing a particular scholarly question.

-####Workshop Schedule: Forthcoming
+#### Workshop Schedule: Forthcoming

-####Data Project
+#### Data Project

-Students will identify a dataset of interest and explore it before the end of the semester using a digital tool such as MALLET, Gephi, R, Voyant, Juxta, ImagePlot, the Natural Language Toolkit, Omeka, QGIS, Leaflet, TEI/XML, among others (many more tools can be found in the (http://dirtdirectory.org "Dirt Directory").
+Students will identify a dataset of interest and explore it before the end of the semester using a digital tool such as MALLET, Gephi, R, Voyant, Juxta, ImagePlot, the Natural Language Toolkit, Omeka, QGIS, Leaflet, TEI/XML, among others (many more tools can be found in the [Dirt Directory](http://dirtdirectory.org).
 Early in the semester, students will write one blog post linking to their dataset, explaining why they selected it, noting what data points they included and excluded and why, and describing how they cleaned or prepared the data for analysis.
 Near the end of the semester, students will write a second blog post describing the results of their 2

 experiments with their digital tool, focusing in particular on the strengths and limitations of the tool or methodology they use.
 Projects will be evaluated based on how well they identify a dataset that is well-scoped and well-formed enough to address a specific humanities question and articulate the challenges, biases, and opportunities that the dataset presents to their research project.